Introduction

 Identify if third party certificates are in use:

-- Navigate to each server in your cluster (in separate tabs of your web browser) begin with the publisher, followed by each subscriber.
+- Navigate to each server in your cluster (in separate tabs of your web browser) begin with the publisher, proceeded by each subscriber.
 Navigate to Cisco Unified OS Administration > Security > Certificate Management > Find.

-- Third Party Signed certificates, refer to CUCM Uploading CCMAdmin Web GUI Certificates.
+- Third-Party Signed certificates, refer to CUCM Uploading CCMAdmin Web GUI Certificates.

-- Select the Tomcat pem Certificate.
+- Select the Find Tomcat Pem.

-- Once open select Regenerate and wait until you see the Success pop-up then close pop-up or go back and select Find/List.
+- Once open, select Regenerate and wait until you see the Success pop-up, then close pop-up or go back and select Find/List.

-- In order to restart Tomcat you need to open a CLI session for each node and execute the command utils service restart Cisco Tomcat.
+- In order to restart Tomcat, you need to open a CLI session for each node and execute the command utils service restart Cisco Tomcat.

 - If self-signed certificate is used, upload the Tomcat certificates from all nodes of the CUCM cluster to Unified CCX Tomcat trust store.